mr-doc/mr-doc/README.md

   Usage: doxx [options]

+  Commands:
+    cache                                      Manages 'Manages the doxx cache.
+The available commands are clean and remove

   Options:

     -h, --help                        Outputs usage information.
     -V, --version                     Outputs the version number.
     -r, --raw                         Outputs "raw" comments, leaving the markdown intact.
     -d, --debug                       Outputs parsed comments for debugging.
     -t, --title <string>              The title for the page produced.
     -s, --source <source>             The folder which should get parsed.
     -i, --ignore <directories>        Comma seperated list of directories to ignore.
 Default: test,public,static, view, views, templates
     -T, --target <target>             The folder which will contain the results.
-Default: <CWD>/docs -e, --extension <extension>                Target files extension.
+Default: <CWD>/docs -e, --extension <extension        Target files extension.
 Default: html -j, --template <template>         The Jade template file to use -b, --theme <theme>               The name of the theme. e.g. doxx-theme-cayman or cayman
   Examples:

     # parse a whole folder